Elizabeth Loftus: 2001 to present

 In June 2013, Loftus presented at the TEDGlobal Conference in Edinburgh, Scotland.
 She was also the keynote speaker at the 2013 Psychonomic Society annual meeting.
 In 2015, Loftus received an honorary doctorate in psychology from Goldsmiths, University of London.
 In 2016, Loftus received the John Maddox Prize, In 2018, she won the Western Psychological Association's Lifetime Achievement Award and the University College Dublin's Ulysses Medal.

 In 2022, Loftus made Research.com's list of world’s top female scientists, ranking at No. 451 in the United States.

+In 2016, Loftus received the Isaac Asimov Science Award from American Humanist Association.

 The recovered memory / false memory debate

 Elizabeth Loftus has been an active participant in controversies over memory since the last decades of the 20th century, known as the recovered memory / false memory debate, or as the "Memory Wars" (as in the title of the book The Memory Wars).

 Loftus was a member of the False Memory Syndrome Foundation Scientific Advisory Board.
 She along with Peter Freyd, Pamela Freyd and the False Memory Syndrome Foundation have argued that there is sufficient experimental evidence that people distort their memories, that human memory is not usually faithful to objective facts, and that false memories can be implanted in other people through suggestion and recovered-memory therapy.
-Thus, in many or most cases, the memories of childhood abuse that people recover in psychotherapy, and which are sometimes presented in court, are false memories.
+Thus, the memories of childhood abuse that people recover in psychotherapy, and which are sometimes presented in court, may be false memories.
+While memory distortion is described as a universal human experience, Loftus has specialized in serving as a defense witness for over 300 accused murderers, rapists, and child abusers.

 Other scholars and specialists including Bessel van der Kolk, Lenore Terr, Jennifer Freyd and Linda Williams argue that there are well-documented cases of forgetting and later remembering traumatic events that occurred during childhood or adulthood by people in both clinical and non-clinical populations.

 Elizabeth Loftus has argued that the concept of memory inhibition or repression is inadequate and that there is no such thing as repressed and later recovered memories of traumatic events.
 Loftus criticizes recovered-memory therapy and in particular Freud's psychoanalysis for spreading these inadequate concepts.

 Richard McNally argues that forgetting of childhood abuse events can be explained by other factors such as ordinary forgetting or nondisclosure and that the theory of a motivational mechanism for forgetting (repression) is unnecessary.